This article is part of our Restaurant Business Startup Guide—a curated list of articles to help you plan, start, and grow your restaurant business!

 3 or more years in business with an established clientele

-Once you’ve built up your business, you’ve attracted repeat customers, have a strong credit history, and have a solid customer base you can then look into purchasing rather than leasing a space.
+Once you’ve built up your business, you’ve attracted repeat customers, have a strong credit history and have a solid customer base you can then look into purchasing rather than leasing a space.
 Often landlords raise their rates and you are limited in your options to customize your space.
 When you own you can stabilize your costs with a fixed mortgage—which frees up capital and improves cash flow—and mold the space to your needs.
 You can expand to a second location, buy an existing space, or build from the ground up.
 There are typically several commercial pad sites located next to those high traffic retail centers I mentioned earlier, allowing you to get the best of both worlds—an equity investment and the benefit of an established retail center.
-SBA programs offer great packages to restaurants that compliment those facilitated by your lender, giving you more options when it comes time to purchase.
+SBA programs offer great packages to restaurants that complement those facilitated by your lender, giving you more options when it comes time to purchase.
 Just make sure that you get qualified professionals to represent you and act in your best interest as well as do your homework beforehand so that you can ensure that you get the best deal.

 Buying a commercial property is a goal any restaurant can move toward.
-Make it part of your long-term growth strategy, along with smart credit building practices, and set yourself up for success.
+Make it part of your long-term growth strategy, along with smart credit-building practices, and set yourself up for success.

 Photo via Rubyran2626